 Under certain conditions, too much metformin can cause lactic acidosis.
-The symptoms of lactic acidosis are severe and quick to appear, and are usually occur when other health problems not related to the medicine are present and are very severe, such as a heart attack or kidney failure.
 Symptoms of lactic acidosis include abdominal or stomach discomfort, decreased appetite, diarrhea, fast, shallow breathing, a general feeling of discomfort, muscle pain or cramping, and unusual sleepiness, tiredness, or weakness.

 If symptoms of lactic acidosis occur, you should get immediate emergency medical help.

 This medicine may cause hypoglycemia (low blood sugar).
 Low blood sugar can also occur if you delay or miss a meal or snack, exercise more than usual, drink alcohol, cannot eat because of nausea or vomiting, take certain medicines, or take this medicine with another type of diabetes medicine (eg, insulin, glimepiride, or pioglitazone).
 Symptoms of low blood sugar must be treated before they cause you to pass out (unconsciousness).
 People feel different symptoms with low blood sugar.
 It is important that you learn which symptoms you usually have so you can treat it quickly.